For a small business $250,000 isn't just big money, it's life changing money.

 Clapp once only coached women who were reeling from divorce and tried to get her clients to find their real selves and discover what they wanted out of life, rather than focus on what they had lost.

-A divorced and single mom herself, she asked, "What if we got them before they screwed up?"
+A divorced and single mom herself, she asked herself, what if we got them before they went off track.
 And so was born the idea of creating empowering workshops for women, which led to a version tailored for teens to, as she puts it, help them "battle the fish lips and bikinis of Facebook" that bombard young girls today.

 Her first workshops were a huge success, prompting her to continue work with a focus group of teenagers to develop the idea to include a workbook and training program for a national model.
 She also wants to translate it to a character education program for schools.